So for this science experiment, you get to use the power of the force.

 What made this work though was rubbing the balloon on our hair for as long as possible.
-I instructed my child to slowly count to 100 while rubbing the balloon.
+I instructed my son to slowly count to 100 while rubbing the balloon.

 And alas that worked.
 And it was amazing!

-Here’s the balloon bending at just the right angle that we wanted it to.
+Here’s the water bending at just the right angle that we wanted it to.

 And we couldn’t stop doing it.
 We even tried a few other things in the house to see which ones worked.
 The two most successful ones were a bunch of straws and the knitting needle!